snnz/HunspellSharp/README.md

 ### Error handling

 HunspellSharp throws exceptions of the type `HunspellException` on severe affix/dictionary format errors.
-In case you need the behavior of the original Hunspell, which always just issues warnings but continues execution, set static property `StrictFormat` to `false`:
+In you want the behavior of the original Hunspell, which always just issues warnings but continues execution, set the static `StrictFormat` property to `false`:

 ```csharp
 Hunspell.StrictFormat = false;